 Certified Kosher by KOF-K Kosher Supervision (www.www.kof-k.org)

-Packaged as part of a naturally gluten free rotation in a facility that also handles wheat, soy, & tree nuts.
+Packaged as part of a naturally gluten free rotation in a facility that also handles wheat, sesame, soy, & tree nuts.
 The equipment and surrounding areas are carefully cleaned between rotations, as well as tested to 20 ppm before the naturally gluten free rotation begins.
 Tested to less then 20ppm.
 Please use your own discretion in determining whether this product is safe for your consumption.
 Read about our cleaning processes & procedures here.